Brian254ke/debbs/README.md

 <h3>Debbs</h3>

-Life of a programmer revolves around creating files for writing code or testing code .
+Life of a programmer revolves around coding.
+Writing,compiling and testing code then writing again.
-This process involves creating file opening the file in a text editor then writing code .Once you are done closing the file then running the source code with compiler.
-Basically living on the terminal

-This process takes time and can be tiring or stressful, for example if you are working with languages like java , go , c# , c++ or c etc... , where you have to compile a source code then run its byte code or an executable hence repeating the same procedure again and again anytime you make an error or did not achieve desired results.
+This coding  process may take time and can be tiring and  stressful, for example if you are working with languages like java , go , c# , c++ or c etc... , where you have to compile a source code then run its byte code or an executable hence repeating the same procedure again and again anytime you make an error or did not achieve desired results.

-I wrote a bash a script to help me do all that.💪
+I wrote a bash a script to help me do all that

 ![Debbs image](./dbs/debbs.png)

-You start debbs as a command and pass in a few arguments and let it do the magic .
+You run debbs and pass in a few arguments and let it do the magic .
 Give a file you want to open or if it doesn't exist the name you want to refer to it , editor you want to use for the job (optional) , whether to save the file or not once you are done with it or not (optional) , run on real mode (optional).

-<b><i>Now comes the fun part </i></b>, debbs starts a session by opens the editor and once you're done coding.
+<b><i>Now comes the fun part </i></b>, debbs starts a session ,opens  the editor and once you're done coding.
 The moment you exit the editor it runs the file with correct run type procedure for the language you are using.
-Helps in any case you forget any run type or compilation procedure or you want to avoid a lot of typing like me 😂 😂.
+Helps in any case you forget its run type procedure or you want to avoid a lot of typing like me 😂 😂.

 <b><i> Awesome </i>.</b>
-It then outputs the code results after compilation and run time.
-Real mode option which enables you to see code output while writing code.<b> Think of it as a live server </b> 😂 😂
+It then outputs the code results after compilation and run time.It has a  Real mode option which enables you can see code output while writing code itself.<b> Think of it as a live server  </b> 😂 😂

 ![Debbs image](./dbs/action.png)

-<b><i>This whole process happens very fast </i></b> . 👍 Saves you a lot of time and reduces stress level trust me . 😂 😂
+<b><i>This whole process happens very fast </i></b> . 👍 Saves you a lot of time and will reduce your stress level trust me . 😂 😂

 <h3>Installation </h3>